Ashton-under-Lyne (constituency)

 Ashton-under-Lyne is a constituency in Greater Manchester that was created in 1832.
 It has been represented in the House of Commons of the UK Parliament by Angela Rayner of the Labour Party since 2015.
 Rayner served as Deputy Prime Minister and Secretary of State for Housing, Communities and Local Government in the cabinet of Keir Starmer from July 2024, and was elected as Deputy Leader of the Labour Party in 2020, serving in all positions until her resignation in September 2025.
+She returned as Housing Secretary in Andy Burnham's government in July 2026.

 Constituency profile

 The constituency is located in Greater Manchester and consists of the north-western part of the metropolitan borough of Tameside.
 It is almost entirely urban and suburban, and contains the connected towns of Ashton-under-Lyne, Dukinfield, Audenshaw and Droylsden.

 Like much of Greater Manchester, Ashton-under-Lyne and its surroundings were traditionally a significant hub for manufacturing, specifically of textiles.
 Residents of the constituency are, on average, less wealthy and less likely to be degree-educated compared to the country as a whole.
 The ethnic makeup of the constituency is similar to the national average.
 At the most recent borough council elections in 2024, voters in Ashton-under-Lyne and the nearby towns elected primarily Labour councillors.
 Voters in the constituency were in favour of leaving the European Union in the 2016 referendum, with an estimated 63% of the electorate voting for Brexit.